 - The National Inventory Report outlines annual and historical emissions for Canada and the provinces and territories.
 ECCC publishes its inventory annually including anthropogenic (human caused) emissions by sources and removals by sinks. - Environment and Climate Change Canada develops a forecast that projects emissions under a notional scenario where no new measures are implemented.
-ECCC updates GHG forecasts annually but only publishes forecasts every second year in Canada's Biennial Report.
+ECCC updates GHG emissions forecasts annually but only publishes forecasts every second year in Canada's Biennial Report.

-The Government of Manitoba will publish annual reports, outlining the policies, programs and measures employed in that year to implement the Climate and Green Plan, including any resulting GHG reductions.
-At the conclusion of the five-year CSA, The Government of Manitoba will prepare a report on GHG emissions throughout the period, including confirmation if the CSA goal was achieved.
+The Government of Manitoba will publish annual reports, outlining the policies, programs and measures employed in that year to implement the Climate and Green Plan, including any resulting GHG emission reductions.
+At the conclusion of the five-year CSA, the Government of Manitoba will prepare a report on GHG emissions throughout the period, including confirmation if the CSA goal was achieved.
 Because there is a two-year time lag between the National Inventory Report publication and GHG emissions, the Government of Manitoba is expected to release the final five-year report for the 2018 to 2022 CSA in mid 2024.
 The chart below sets out the timetable for federal and provincial reporting on Manitoba's emissions for this first CSA period.

-National Inventory Report Publication of 2016 emissions by April 2018 Publication of 2017 emissions by April Publication of 2018 emissions by April Publication of 2019 emissions by April Publication of 2020 emissions by April Publication of 2021 emissions by April Publication of 2022 emissions by April ECCC Forecast 2018 Forecast by November (based on established measures as of Nov 1 2018) 2019 Forecast by November 2020 Forecast by November 2021 Forecast by November 2022 Forecast by November 2023 Forecast by November 2014 Forecast by November Biennial Report Publication of 2017 Forecast by January 2018 Publication of 2019 Forecast by January Publication of 2021 Forecast by January Publication of 2023 Forecast by January Climate and Green Plan Annual Report ~ ~ ~ ~ Climate and Green Plan 5-year Report ~
+YEAR 2018 2019 2020 2021 2022 2023 2024 ECCC National Inventory Report Publication of 2016 emissions by April 2018 Publication of 2017 emissions by April Publication of 2018 emissions by April Publication of 2019 emissions by April Publication of 2020 emissions by April Publication of 2021 emissions by April Publication of 2022 emissions by April ECCC Forecast 2018 forecast by November (based on established measures as of Nov 1 2018) 2019 forecast by November 2020 forecast by November 2021 forecast by November 2022 forecast by November 2023 forecast by November 2014 forecast by November Publication of 2017 forecast by January 2018 Publication of 2019 forecast by January Publication of 2021 forecast by January Publication of 2023 forecast by January Manitoba Climate and Green Plan Annual Report V V V V V 5-year CSA Report /

 Forecasts attempt to project outcomes in the future based on various assumptions.
 Forecast provide helpful insights into the future; however, they are not perfect representations.
 Future ambiguities such as oil and gas prices, economic and population growth, and policy decisions in and outside of domestic borders create inherent uncertainties for forecasts.
-As can be seen in the table below, forecasted emissions tend to diverge from observed emissions, as reported in the NIR, with less forecasting accuracy over time.
+As can be seen in the figure below, forecasted emissions tend to diverge from observed emissions, as reported in the NIR, with less forecasting accuracy over time.
 That is why it is necessary to model a range of reference-case scenarios to determine the range of potential emissions growth.

-The emission forecast discrepancies render making recommendations related to the baseline challenging.
+The emission forecast discrepancies render making recommendations related to the baseline for the 2018-2022 CSA challenging.
 For example, the 2018 Reference Case established in November 2018 forecast emissions for 2017 of 21.2 Mt; however the inventory report issued a couple months later in April 2019 indicated the emissions were 21.7 Mt.
 This 0.5 Mt difference is notable in the province of Manitoba with relatively few emissions.
-See Appendix X for a table showing historical forecasts vs. the actual National Inventory Report for Manitoba.
+See Appendix VI for a table showing historical forecasts versus the actual National Inventory Report emissions for Manitoba.

 As such, the EAC recommends that Manitoba track and measure reductions against various baselines and provide the results to the EAC annually.
 This will help provide advice on the most relevant baseline for the province, and also inform further CSA considerations.
-No matter what baseline is used, the CSA reduction goal would still apply.
+No matter what baseline is used, the full recommended CSA reduction goal would still apply.
 The figure below illustrates the range of reference-case scenarios modelled: